jemmy512/book-notes/CS/refactoring-2.md

     * Migration Mechanics
         1. If necessary, refactor the body of the function to make it easy to do the following extraction step.
-        2. Use Extract Function (106) on the function body to create the new function.
+        2. Use `Extract Function` on the function body to create the new function.
             * If the new function will have the same name as the old one, give the new function a temporary name that’s easy to search for.
         3. If the extracted function needs additional parameters, use the simple mechanics to add them.
         4. Test.